Articles in this section

 How will I know if another Instagram account is a Business Profile?

-Following Instagram's recent API update, you can now only add Business Profiles as Competitors or as Users to your Feeds on Iconosquare.
+You can only add Business Profiles as Competitors or as Users to your Feeds on Iconosquare.
 Here's how to check if the account you have your eye on is a Business Profile.

 1. They have their Business Type listed directly under the name of their account.
 This info is pulled in from their Facebook Business Page.
 As you can see, John Lewis is listed as a Retail Company.